openreferral/specification/docs/index.md

 The contents of the *About the Open Referral Initiative* section may be of interest for those looking to understand more about the wider Open Referral project as well as other standards which are relevant to HSDS.

-### Comment on our docs using Hypothes.is

-This documentation supports community comments via [Hypothes.is](https://web.hypothes.is/).

-Hypothes.is is an annotation service embedded into this documentation site.
-You may notice some text highlighted in yellow, or the button in the top right of each page which reveals the list of annotations for that page.

-To get involved in annotating the documentation, you'll need to create an account at Hypothes.is, but it's otherwise as simple as highlighting some text on the page and using the pop-up box to add your comments.

 ## Our ecosystem

 **Open Referral’s ecosystem** includes a range of working open source software applications that can be freely redeployed to work with HSDS-compatible data and/or APIs.
 Many of these tools can be found in [our Github organization](http://github.com/openreferral).